-As the name implies, assisted living facilities (AL) are designed to assist individuals who may need help with their day to day tasks, but do not need the extensive nursing care provided by skilled nursing facilities or nursing homes.
-Most ALs are set up a small, efficiency apartments and are staffed with nursing assistants and aides who are able to help in bathing, dressing and grooming.
-In some state’s medication administration is also a benefit for residents in an assisted living.
-Most facilities also offer dining programs and structured socialization opportunities.
-Assisted livings may also be a good choice for couples who want to remain together but simply cannot care for each other because of health limitations.
+As the name implies, assisted living facilities (ALFs) are designed to assist individuals who may need help with their day-to-day tasks but do not need the extensive nursing care provided by skilled nursing facilities or nursing homes.
+Most ALFs are set up as efficiency apartments, and are staffed with nursing assistants and health aides who are able to help with bathing, dressing and grooming.
+In some states, ALF staff can also administer medication.
+Most facilities offer dining programs and structured socialization opportunities.
+Assisted living may also be a good choice for couples who want to remain together but cannot care for each other due to health limitations.

-Rehabilitation Programs: Many memory centers will also offer programs designed to slow the progression of this degenerative disease or alleviate symptoms associated with dementia like agitation and aggression.
+Rehabilitation Programs: Many Memory Care centers will also offer programs designed to slow the progression of this degenerative disease, or alleviate symptoms associated with dementia, such as agitation and aggression.
 Sensory stimulation, cognitive therapies, physical and occupational therapies are all included in these types of programs.
-There has been a lot of positive research regarding alternative therapies such as music, art therapies which tend to help reduce agitation, although no long term benefits have been identified.
-Most therapies and programs are performed in group settings which allows for greater supervision of the residents as well as the socialization that is needed.
+There has been much positive research regarding alternative therapies such as music and art therapy, which help reduce agitation, although no long-term benefits have been identified.
+Most therapies and programs are performed in group settings, which allows for greater supervision as well as necessary socialization.

 Cost: Most assisted living facilities are paid for with private funds.
 The average cost of assisted living varies from state to state and depends upon the service selected by the resident.
-Medicare does not cover the cost of assisted living facilities and rarely does Medicaid.
-There may be some state programs or even federal programs, like the Veteran’s Aid and Attendance benefits that can help cover the cost.
+Medicare does not cover the cost of assisted living facilities, and Medicaid coverage is limited.
+There may be some state programs or even federal programs, such as the Veteran’s Aid and Attendance benefits that can help cover the cost.